tomtom1992/digital-education/mvp-requirements.md

 # Introduction
 This document describes practically, how to implement a digital education experience with minimum requirements in a school.

+# User Stories
+## Teacher
+1. As a teacher I need to be able to distribute digital worksheets to the students.
+...

+## Student
+1. As a student, I need to be able to edit the digital worksheets on a tablet with a pencil without having to print it out.
+2. As a student, I need to be able to easily send back the digital worksheets to my teacher to get remarks.
+...

 # Infrastructure
 ## Internet access
 ## WiFi